woutdp/live_svelte/README.md

 _If you're updating from an older version, make sure to check the `CHANGELOG.md` for breaking changes._

-LiveSvelte uses [Vite](https://vite.dev/) as its build tool with `@sveltejs/vite-plugin-svelte` for Svelte compilation.
-The recommended way to install is via the [Igniter](https://github.com/ash-project/igniter) installer, which automates all configuration steps.
+LiveSvelte uses [Vite](https://vite.dev/) for building and [phoenix_vite](https://github.com/LostKobrakai/phoenix_vite) to integrate it with Phoenix.
+The layout uses `PhoenixVite.Components.assets`; in development the endpoint runs a Vite watcher and points asset URLs at the Vite dev server so Svelte and CSS changes hot-reload with no extra terminal.
+The recommended way to install is via the [Igniter](https://github.com/ash-project/igniter) installer, which configures phoenix_vite (including the dev watcher and `static_url`) and all LiveSvelte steps.

 ### Option A — Igniter installer (recommended)